kathyboilek/ClassicPairingIdeas/README.md

 # Classic Pairing Ideas
-An application based on the idea of wine pairing with movies and food for an evening of fun.
+An application based on the idea of pairing wine, movies and food for an evening of fun.